chrisxfire/chrisxfire.github.io/content/notes/swe/methodologies/sdlc/index.md

 ---
 title: notes > swe > methodologies > sdlc
 date: 2023-02-22T11:11:52-0700
-draft: true
+draft: false
 ---
 # System Development Lifecycle
 A process to plan, create, test, and deploy an information system.
 A description of the phases of the lifecycel of a system.

 Models
 - Waterfall